Become a HopeKid

 Hope is a Powerful Medicine

-If you have a child age 0-18 with cancer or a life-threatening medical condition – i.e., a progressive, degenerative, or malignant condition that may jeopardize the child’s life, we would love for your family to be a part of our program – for your child to become a HopeKid!
+If you have a child age 0-18 with cancer or a life-threatening medical condition – i.e., a progressive, degenerative, or malignant condition that may jeopardize the child’s life, we would love for your family to be a part of our program—for your child to become a HopeKid!

 The first step is to submit the HopeKids application by clicking the “start new application” link below.
 We determine a child’s medical eligibility with the help of the treating physician.
 If it is determined that your child is eligible, we will then send you an email with instructions on how to complete your registration.
 If you don’t receive that email within 4 weeks after submitting your application please contact us.

 Once you complete the registration process, you will begin receiving invitations by email to our free events each month.
-We look forward to meeting your family soon, seeing you at many events, and helping provide HOPE to your family during your child’s medical journey.
+We look forward to meeting your family soon, seeing you at many events, and helping provide hope to your family during your child’s medical journey.
 Thank you!

 Frequently Asked Questions

-What illnesses qualify for HopeKids?
+What medical conditions qualify for HopeKids?

 My child has finished their cancer treatment protocol and is remission, can we still apply?